auth0/auth0-deploy-cli/docs/using-as-cli.md

 A url for proxying requests.
 Only set this if you are behind a proxy.

+### `--sort-keys`

+Boolean.
+When enabled, exports resource configuration files with keys sorted alphabetically, producing stable and deterministic output.
+Useful for reducing noise in diffs.
+Default: `false`.

 ### `--experimental_ea`

 Boolean.
 When enabled, gain early access Auth0 resources support and experimental features.
 Default: `false`.